Look to the Future

 Audi Q4 e-tron — Geneva

 Audi debuted the Q4 e-tron concept in Geneva — an all-electric compact SUV that will be the fifth series production electric vehicle from Audi when it rolls out at the end of 2020.
-A year ago in Geneva Audi debuted e-tron, the brand’s first series production electric vehicle now on sale; first deliveries are scheduled for the end of March 2019.
-The e-tron Sportback will be presented later this year, followed by the Q2L e-tron for the Chinese market and production versions of both the high-performance Audi GT e-tron and Q4 e-tron in the second half of 2020.
+A year ago in Geneva Audi debuted e-tron, the brand’s first series production electric vehicle now on sale.
+The e-tron Sportback debuted recently at the Los Angeles Auto Show; the Q2L e-tron for the Chinese market and production versions of both the high-performance Audi GT e-tron and Q4 e-tron will roll out in the second half of 2020.

 Audi Q4 e-tron